 The outsole is now more durable, which is a positive for long distance runners.
 The upper features an engineered mesh with targeted stretch zones and less overall elastic, making this an extremely comfortable shoe.

-The Ghost 12 has a 12mm heel-to-toe drop to really take the stress off of your legs and place it where it belongs in the legs.
+The Ghost 13 has a 12mm heel-to-toe drop to really take the stress off of your legs.
 Expect a smooth, even stride that should help with runners suffering from calf issues.

 - Responsive ride